Jaywin2099/3300_TeamProject/README.md

       DEVELOPMENT_TEAM_ID = <YOUR_DEVELOPMENT_TEAM_NUMBER>
       /*
-        - You don't need to put your first name for the BUNDLE_ID, just put something there that doesn't make XCode say "bundle_id already registered to ..." or some bs like that
+        - You don't need to put your first name for the BUNDLE_ID, just put something that doesn't make XCode say "bundle_id already registered to ..." or some bs like that
         - YOUR_DEVELOPMENT_TEAM_NUMBER is the saved number from step 4
       */
     ```